HomeFREE FilingPricingTax ProfessionalsBecome a Partner

 2. When is the due date to file Form 990-N?

-Form 990-N needs to be filed by the 15th day of the 5th month after the close of the tax year.
-If your organization's tax year ended on December 31, 2024, the Form 990-N deadline is May 15, 2025.
+Form 990-N must be filed by the 15th day of the 5th month after the close of the tax year.
+For example, if your organization's tax year ended on November 30, 2025, the Form 990-N deadline is April 15, 2026.

 • Legal name and mailing address